binance/binance-toolbox-python/spot/README.md

 # Binance Toolbox - Spot

 ## Preparation
-1. It's required to install the `binance-connector-python` package
+1. It's required to install the `binance-connector` package

     ```shell
-    pip install binance-connector-python
+    pip install binance-connector
     ```

 2. Some api endpoints requires sending a valid API-Key and signature, so in order for some scripts to work, please set up